Which place is cheaper, Okinawa or Atami?

 When we compare the travel costs of actual travelers between Atami and Okinawa, we can see that Okinawa is more expensive.
 And not only is Atami much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Atami would let you spend less money overall.
 Or, you could decide to spend more money in Atami and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Okinawa would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Okinawa than you might in Atami.

-Okinawa is bigger, and its population is about 3.1 times larger than the population of Atami.
-When comparing the population of Atami vs. Okinawa, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Okinawa has a larger population, and is about 3 times larger than the population of Atami.
+When comparing the sizes of Atami and Okinawa, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.